SmartTokenLabs/token-negotiator/README.md

 ```
 ### Passive Negotiation of tokens

-This approach is designed for a fully custom ui/ux experience, where a list of all tokens are learnt by the client on negotation.
+This approach is designed for a fully custom ui/ux experience, where a list of all tokens are learnt by the client on negotiation.

 ````javascript